cckumarr/SparkTests/ReadMe.md

-### This repo is for spark and scala notes and the tests i want run on spark and scala
+### This repo is for spark and scala notes and examples

 the terminology used in spark and their explanations are below